RatnaRaj297/Waffle-Chart-Creator-Python/README.md

 # Waffle-Chart-Creator-Python

-This is a function that takes in the following parameters and creates a Waffle-Chart.
+### This is a python function that takes in the following parameters and creates a Waffle-Chart.

 categories: Unique categories or classes in dataframe.